BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/bursaries/travel-bursaries.md

 ## Travel Bursaries for Conferences

-The BMVA regrets that it's not able to offer bursaries in 2022, we hope to reopen the scheme in 2023.

 In order to encourage UK postgraduate students to present work at international conferences, the BMVA issues bursaries to help cover the travel and conference costs.
-A number of such bursaries, of up to £750 each, are issued annually.
+A number of such bursaries, of up to £1000 each, are issued annually.
 In return, the recipient is expected to write a report on the conference for inclusion in [BMVA News]({{ site.baseurl }}/information/bmva-news/), or equivalent work for the BMVA website as agreed with the bursaries officer, and to present